 Hootsuite offers drafting, scheduling, and publishing of social media posts.
 This social media tool has extra packages you can add onto their basic publishing tools to create social ads, view and respond to incoming messages, monitor content and accounts of your choosing, and analyze your performance.
-Aside from their social media tools, Hootsuite is also known for their social media best-practice courses and certifications.
-Check out their Academy to brush up on a number of social media related topics!
+Aside from their social media tools, Hootsuite is also known for their social media best-practice courses and certifications, which have lessons you can easily apply to nonprofit social media.

 Sprout Social is another social media publishing tool.
 You can schedule your social media posts to be published according to the platform’s “optimal time” suggestions.
 Sprout includes content approval tools, social media analytics, and a shared content calendar view.
 What really makes Sprout stand out is its advanced listening tools.
 With Sprout’s listening tools your nonprofit can track trending topics, keep tabs on particular words or companies, be notified of industry thought leaders worth collaborating with, compare how your nonprofit is perceived compared to similar nonprofits, and more!

 Later is a scheduling tool primarily for Instagram.
 This tool lets you draft, schedule, and post Instagram posts and stories.
 Later provides in-depth analytics of your posts and followers, including best times to post each day based on when most of your followers are online!
 One of Later’s most coveted features is its Linkin.bio tool.
 This tool offers a way to link specific posts to pages on your website so your followers can easily find or act on what they see in your feed.
-Later can also be used to post to TikTok, Pinterest, and LinkedIn (these plans don’t include analytics however).
+Later can also be used to post to TikTok, Pinterest, and LinkedIn, but these plans don’t include analytics.

-Bitly is a must for sharing long links on social!
+Bitly is a must for sharing long links on social media!
 Links that are longer than 20-25 characters look like spam and can detract your followers from clicking the link.
 To shorten any links you include in your social posts, simply paste the link into Bitly and click “shorten”.
-Now you have a nice, visually-pleasing link!
+Now you have a visually pleasing link!

-Scheduling software can make posting on social media far less time consuming and help you stay organized.
+Scheduling software can make posting on nonprofit social media far less time consuming and help you stay organized.
 But before you hit the “schedule” or “post” button you need to know what you’re going to post.
 Creating a content calendar detailing what you’d like to post and when is a critical first step to using any scheduling software.
-Download our free Nonprofit Editorial Calendar to get started!

 Tools for Creating Content